rizom-ai/team-brain-content/deck/tutorial.md

 ---
 title: Recall Tutorial
-description: First steps to get started with Rizom
+description: First steps to get started with our team's collective brain
 author: Yeehaa
 ---
 # Get Started with Recall